jobschepens/brms-ws/README-docker.md

 # BRMS Workshop Docker Image

 A production-ready, containerized Bayesian Regression Models using Stan (BRMS) workshop environment.
 Everything you need is pre-installed.
+Note that the cmdstanr is currently only available in root (e.g. use attach to running container in vs code instead of RStudio server).

 ## Quick Start